nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 If you move to the tile directly to the right of it, the position changes to (1, 0).

 [<img src="position-of-the-tile-on-the-grid__00.png"/>]()

+### 🔴This means:

+- - **The first number (X)** increases as you move right.

+>-  - -  the first tile at the top , has the position of 0,0, if you go to the right of this tile 1 (lets say the second tile to the right), the number would be 1,0